A numerical approach to particle creation in accelerating toy models: Numerical results

-For the center-changing potential scenario, most parameters are the same.
-This time, however, the potential performs $n=3$ oscillations with frequency $w_p=8$.
-The second half of oscillation has a simulation time of 30 (code time), where $t_{final}^{1st}=10$ and $t_{final}^{2nd}=40$.
-Similarly to what happens with the radial potential scenario, part of the signal is reflected while the other part enters the potential's domain.
-During the dynamic regime, the trapped signal increases in magnitude (due to the energy being provided by the oscillating potential) and once the potentials becomes stationary again, the trapped signal slowly leaves the potential and reaches $\scri^+$.
-In this case, a smaller number of oscillations was chosen to limit the signal buildup during its dynamic phase.
-Once the potential transitions to a stationary configuration, the accumulated signal requires more time to leak out, increasing the duration over which the signal is present inside the computational domain.
+For the shaking potential scenario, most parameters remain unchanged.
+In this case, however, the potential performs $n = 3$ oscillations with frequency $\omega_p = 8$.
+The second stage of the simulation is extended to $t_{\text{final}}^{(2)} = 40$, following an initial stage ending at $t_{\text{final}}^{(1)} = 10$, both measured in code time units.

+As in the static potential case, part of the signal is reflected while another part enters the potential region.
+During the dynamical phase, the trapped component is amplified due to the energy injected by the oscillating potential.
+Once the potential returns to its stationary configuration, the accumulated signal gradually leaks out of the potential region and propagates towards $\scri^+$.
+In this setup, and in contrast to the previous case, a smaller number of oscillations was deliberately chosen to limit the buildup of energy within the potential during the dynamic phase.
+Nevertheless, when the oscillations cease, the trapped component requires a longer time to escape, increasing the overall duration of the signal within the computational domain.

-The Bogoliubov coefficient spectra are presented in Figure [\ref{fig:CenterPotBogSpectra}], alongside the real part of the evolved signal at $\scri^+$.
-The $\alpha^2-\beta^2$ condition for this case gives 0.983225, which is a smaller value when compared to the other cases, most likely due to the signal being incomplete at $\scri^+$.
-Both the $\alpha$ and $\beta$ spectra reveal new positive- and negative-frequency modes, respectively.
-Since the peak amplitudes in both spectra are of comparable magnitude, this indicates the creation of particles.
+The resulting Bogoliubov coefficient spectra are displayed in Fig.~\ref{fig:CenterPotBogSpectra}, together with the real part of the evolved signal at $\scri^+$. \adr{The unitarity condition~(\ref{equation:ImportantFinalSteprewritten}) yields a value of $0.983225$, slightly smaller than in previous cases, likely due to part of the signal not yet having fully reached $\scri^+$, but still good enough to trust the numerical simulation}.
+Both the $\alpha_{\omega\omega'}$ and $\beta_{\omega\omega'}$ spectra exhibit the excitation of new positive- and negative-frequency modes, respectively.
+The comparable amplitudes of the dominant peaks in both spectra indicate particle creation taking place. \adr{We have verified that the Bogoliubov coefficient $\beta_{\omega_0\omega}$ decays for sufficiently large $\omega$, ensuring the convergence of the sum in Eq.~(\ref{totalN}) and hence a finite total number of created particles.
+This decay behavior is shown in Fig.~12 for $\omega_0 = 15$.}